 - Select modules and dependancies from a platform description file, - Explicitly instantiate C++ templates, - Call the C++ compiler.
-Only this step is implemented in sccom, - Call the vhdl or verilog compiler: vcom and vlog.
+Only this step is implemented in sccom.

 The flow is as in the picture:

 soclib-cc handles most of this automagically if correctly configured.
 This guide explains how to set things up.